EloquentStudio/EasyStyle/README.md

 ## Code of Conduct

-Everyone interacting in the EasyStyle project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/EloquentStudio/easy_style/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Classic project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/EloquentStudio/classic/blob/master/CODE_OF_CONDUCT.md).